Skip to content

 4. Acceptance and self-compassion: Fostering a kinder, less judgmental attitude toward oneself and life experiences.

-What can I expect from a Mindfulness-Based Stress Reduction (MBSR) session?
+What can I expect from sessions in Mindfulness-Based Stress Reduction (MBSR)?

 In a typical Mindfulness‑Based Stress Reduction (MBSR) session, you can expect a combination of: